Fugitive arrested in Ascension Parish after taunting sheriff's office on Facebook

 Turns out it wouldn't take much longer, especially after Turner also provided a photo of his location with the post.

-Turner's photo not only featured his address, but it also had a photo-shopped arrow pointing at his home.
+Turner's photo not only featured his address, but it also featured an arrow pointing at his home.

 Law enforcement officers in Ascension Parish were able to locate Turner with ease and took him into custody.
 He was taken back to Vernon Parish to serve out his 90-day jail sentence.